pmusau17/Platooning-F1Tenth/README.md

 # F1Tenth: Platooning, Computer Vision, Reinforcement Learning, Path Planning

 **I'm working on porting this repo to ROS2 and Noetic.
-I'll update this readme when it's complete.**
+I'll update this readme when it's complete.
+For now if you want to help with the port or experiment with it checkout the corresponding branch.**

 # Table of Contents